We'll talk about a lot of ways we all try to track their competitors, but email is a perfect place to start because we all do it in some form.

 4. Split Test

 One of the best things about SendView is that you can see more than just your competitor’s regular marketing emails.
 You can create multiple addresses for one company to view their abandoned cart, win back, and segmented email marketing.
+Each of these flows can be accessed separately from one another to see exactly how each competitor in your set handles automation sequences depending on where an email enters their database.

 If you’re not already segmenting your audience or making efforts to have regularly scheduled, automated abandoned cart and win back emails, your competitor’s examples can be a great place to get ideas.
 Or, if you’re finding yours aren’t as successful as you want, take inspiration from others!